Thursday, June 29, 2017

 Archer Maclean Pool

-Jimmy White's Whirlwind Snooker is terrific and technically superb but it wasn't long before I was falling asleep at my keyboard.
-Sorry, but that's snooker... and then I realised I had never played Archer Maclean's Pool.
+Jimmy White's Whirlwind Snooker is terrific and technically superb but, it wasn't long before I was falling asleep.
+Sorry, but that's snooker for you... but shortly afterwards I realised I had never played Archer Maclean's Pool.

 What a whiz I am at this game!
 Go on, watch me clear up lol